cs1302uga/cs1302-tutorials/junit/junit.md

         */
        public Counter(long initValue) {
            if (initValue < 0) {
-               throw new IllegalArgumentException("initValue cannot be negative: " + initValue);
+               throw new IllegalArgumentException("initValue cannot be negative");
            } // if
            value = initValue
        } // Counter